Hero0p/Hero0p/README.md

 - 👋 Hi, I’m @Hero0p
 - 👀 I’m interested in : gaming , coding , sports and music.
-- 🌱 I’m currently learning : FULL STACK DEVLOPMENT
+- 🌱 I’m currently learning : FULL STACK DEVLOPMENT AND MACHINE LEARNING
 - 💞️ I’m looking to collaborate on : not falling for that
 - 📫 How to reach me: dont
 - 😄 Pronouns: he/him